 Evolution of the Droplet Diameter During the Precipitation Process

 Once formed, the droplets are collected in the same solution used in the core of droplets to match the osmolarity of inner and outer aqueous phases.
 An analysis of the size of the PLGA microcapsules is performed using a microscope and measurement software.
 For a given sample, several measurements of the microcapsule diameter are made at different times.
 The evolution of the diameter is highlighted in Figure 7 and the operating conditions are shown in Table 1.

 |Composition||Water + 1% PVA||EtOAc + 10% PLGA||PBS pH = 7,28 + dye|

 Table 1: Operating conditions for the evaluation of the diameter of capsules

-The capsules have a diameter ranging from 312 µm to 230 µm.
-Moreover, we observe that during the precipitation process, the diameter of the capsules decreases.
-Indeed, a diameter of 312 µm is obtained 20 seconds after droplet formation, while a diameter of 230 µm is obtained 300 seconds after droplet formation.
-After 300s we observed that microcapsules are reaching a steady state and do not decrease further.
+PLGA microcapsules have a diameter ranging from 312 µm to 230 µm.
+We observe that during the precipitation process, the diameter of the microcapsules decreases.
+A diameter of 312 µm is obtained 20 seconds after droplet formation, while a diameter of 230 µm is obtained 300 seconds after droplet formation.
+After 300s, we observed that microcapsules are reaching a steady state and do not decrease further.

 LEE, Myung Han, HRIBAR, Kolin C., BRUGAROLAS, Teresa, KAMAT, Neha P., BURDICK, Jason A. and LEE, Daeyeon, 2012.
 Harnessing Interfacial Phenomena to Program the Release Properties of Hollow Microcapsules.
 Advanced Functional Materials.
 11 January 2012.
 Vol. 22, no. 1, p.
 131–138.
 DOI 10.1002/adfm.201101303.